AmirrezaRotamian/spring-microservices-kubernetes-demo/README.md

 ### Swagger / OpenAPI / OAS 3.0 Docs

 Project's API documentation, powered by OpenAPI Specification (OAS) 3.0, offers an interactive UI to explore various service endpoints.
-Select your desired service from the top-left, and note that for security, only the `@PublicApiController` spec is visible by default.
+Select your desired service from the top-right, and note that for security, only the `@PublicApiController` spec is visible by default.
 Relevant Git and build details are also provided for your reference.

 ![Screencast](gateway/gateway-service/src/main/resources/static/swagger.png)